-Available-for-sale financial assets is comprised of the investment in Asian Mineral Resources Limited.
+Available-for-sale financial assets is comprised of the investment in Asian Mineral Resources Limited which has been for which no value has been attributed due the current share price and the low volumes traded.

 iii) Loans and receivables

 Loans and receivables are non-derivative financial assets that have fixed or determinable payments and are not quoted in an active market.
 Subsequent to initial recognition, loans and receivables are carried at amortized cost using the effective interest method.